shanedrabing/rna-seeker/README.md

 ![data/k6_zscore.jpg](data/k6_zscore.jpg)

-The above graph tells us more about how genes cluster together in terms of the profile of the `tissues` they are expressed in.
+The above graph tells us more about how genes cluster together in terms of the profile of the *tissues* they are expressed in.
 So, for instance, it appears the green line has very high expression in the testis.
-Let's take a look at that cluster in the CSV file to find out what genes are expressed in the
+Let's take a look at that cluster in the [associated CSV file](data/k6_zscore.csv) to find out what genes are expressed in the testis:
-testis:

 ```csv
 ID,NAME,GROUP,ASSIGNMENT,URL